-I now have a Drupal 7 website.
-Do I have to migrate?
-And if so, how?
+I have a Drupal 7 website.
+Do I have to migrate to Drupal 8 now?

 As soon as the End of Life enters from November 2021, your website will not suddenly go off the radar.
 It simply means that the CMS will no longer be actively developed on and security releases will cease to be released.
 The Drupal Association is looking for official partners that can continue to provide support for Drupal 7 with the worldwide community of Drupal developers possibly continuing to take up development.
 For the long term, however, migration is inevitable.
 A large part of what you are currently developing in Drupal 7 will have to be re-done in Drupal 8.
 We therefore advise you start thinking about a migration to avoid wasting time and money.

 A migration means that all content, functionality and display must be converted to a new system.
 The migration from Drupal 7 to Drupal 8 is however primarily a content migration.
 This means that if everything is structured according to the standards (for nodes, taxonomy terms, users, files and media) then the migration can be largely automated.